MG-Rahul/Todo-App-create-delete-/README.md

 Todo App Using React.
-Todo Creat and Delete
+Todo app Creat and Delete dynamically